lkilcher/dolfyn/doc-src/motion-correction.rst

-A key input parameter of motion-correction is the high-pass filter frequency that removes low-frequency bias drift from the IMU accelerometer signal (the default value is 0.033Hz, 30second period).
-By default, |dlfn| uses a value of 0.03 Hz.
+A key input parameter of motion-correction is the high-pass filter frequency that removes low-frequency bias drift from the IMU accelerometer signal (the default value is 0.03 Hz, a ~30 second period).
 For more details on choosing the appropriate value for a particular application, please see [Kilcher_etal_2016]_.

 ..
 [Kilcher_etal_2016] Kilcher, L.; Thomson, J.; Talbert, J.; DeKlerk, A.; 2016,